ImagicTheCat/FundamentalChemistry/README.md

 * Inspired from the periodic table.
 * Every atoms/molecules quantities are expressed as mole unit.
 The quantum is the mole.
 * Energy unit notation is E.
+* Use right-click on machines and storages that require/may require items to work to open the machine view.
+The machine buffer is also displayed, it is a special internal energy/chemical storage used by the machine, you can't interact with it.
-* Use Sneak+right-click on machines and storages to open the block chemical storage view.
+* Use Sneak+right-click on machines and storages to open the chemical storage view.

+There are plenty of ways to create a farm of something, nothing is impossible but some ways are far more better than others.
+You can turn water into diamond, but it costs lot of energy, logistic and it is a very slow process (mostly because it involves nuclear transmutation).
+Optimization is the key, just remember that more the process is fundamental, more it costs.

 Notes: